clojurists-together/clojuriststogether.org/content/news/2020/september-2020-monthly-update.md

 ### Tuple Support

-The schema definition for composite tuples was added to the transaction validation, while the definition for heterogenous and homogenous tuples are still drafted and tested.
+The schema definition for composite tuples was added to the transaction validation, while the definition for heterogeneous and homogeneous tuples are still drafted and tested.
 We started discussing the design and architecture for the search of the tuples in Datahike's index for both read and write schema flexibility.

 ### Beyond Clojurists Together Tasks
 Within the task of porting of our own dependencies to ClojureScript, we unified the CI/CD for circleci, moving from leiningen to Clojure CLI tools.